yiisoft/http-middleware/docs/guide/en/http-cache-middleware.md

 ## How does it work?

-Only handles `GET` and `HEAD` HTTP methods, other methods are passed through unmodified.
+The middleware only handles `GET` and `HEAD` HTTP methods, other methods are passed through unmodified.

-The middleware uses providers to obtain cache-related metadata for each request:
+It uses providers to get cache-related metadata for each request:

 - `Cache-Control` header value provider (`CacheControlProviderInterface`);
 - `Last-Modified` date provider (`LastModifiedProviderInterface`);